 This course is designed to prepare DNP students to demonstrate practice expertise, specialized knowledge, and expanded responsibility and accountability in the holistic care and management of diverse individuals and families through immersion in clinical settings.
 Emphasis is placed on appraisal of the pratice context to document practice trends, identify potential systematic changes, and formulate improvements in care for patient populations in the systems within their practice.
 Additionally, the DNP student will develop competence in practice at the aggregate/systems/organizational level.
 Clinical experiences will be designed to provide the student with the opportunity to work in depth with clinical experts in selected specialty areas.
 This course will include selected seminar activities and scheduled meetings with course intructor(s) and clinical preceptors.
 Students are required to complete 500 post-Master's supervised clinical hours by the completion of the program.
-Pre-/Co-requisites: NUR 606, NUR 610, NUR608, NUR627, NUR621, NUR623 Research for EBP.
-Offered Every Other Year (Fall).
+Pre-/Co-requisites: NUR 606, NUR 608, NUR610, NUR621, NUR623, NUR627, or permission of the Graduate Program Director.
+This course is offered in a web-enhanced format.
+Offered Every Semester.
 (GR)

-NUR 704: Scholarly Project
+NUR 704: Scholarly Project (1 - 4)

 This course is designed to afford the DNP student the opportunity to demonstrate mastery of an advanced specialty in nursing practice.
 Focus is on the development of a tangible and deliverable academic product that is derived from the practice immersion.
 The product of the DNP project in the course links scholarly experiences and evidence based health care to the improvement of practice and/or patient outcomes.
 This course will include selected seminar activities and scheduled meetings with project advisor(s) throughout each semester in which the student is enrolled.
-Pre-/Co-requisites: NUR 606, NUR 608, NUR 610, NUR 621, NUR623, NUR627 Research for EBP.
-Offered Every Other Year (Fall).
+Pre-/Co-requisites: NUR 606, NUR 608, NUR 610, NUR 621, NUR623, NUR627.
+This course is offered in a web-enhanced format.
+Offered Every Semester.
 (GR)